 Private Enterprise Development in Low-Income Countries (PEDL) is a joint research initiative of the Centre for Economic Policy Research (CEPR) and the Department For International Development (DFID).
-It aims to develop a research programme focusing on private-sector development in low-income countries.
+It offers a competitive research grants scheme for projects related to the behaviour of firms in Low-Income Countries (LICs) that aim to better understand what determines the strength of market forces driving efficiency in these countries.

-An important criteria for funding of grant proposals is their relevance to policy in Low-Income Countries (LICs), and other eligible countries as defined by the PEDL programme.
-(See the list of LICs here and additional information is available via our FAQ pages.)
+An important criterion for funding of grant proposals is their relevance to policy in LICs and other eligible countries as defined by the PEDL programme.
+For more information on our grants, please see our Funding page.